-The development of the Strategic Business Plan accounts for the changes in this Service Plan Update.
-Goals, objectives, and strategies align with the Ministry's internal operations while maintaining the external focus critical to the organization's success in serving the public.
+The goals, objectives, and strategies of the 2010/11-2012/13 Service Plan align with the Ministry's internal operations while maintaining the external focus critical to the organization's success in serving the public.

 The objectives translate each goal into more specific desired outcomes.
 The strategies describe the key activities and initiatives that will be implemented in order to achieve the desired objectives.
 The performance measures linked to each objective are indicators of the progress being made to address a specific issue or priority.